juampamuc/book/src/examples/json.md

 Note that the function invokes itself recursively in the `Object` and `Array` cases.
 This pattern appears throughout the parser.
-The AST creation function iterates recursively through the parse result, and the grammar has rules which include themselves.
+The AST creation function iterates recursively through the parse result, and the grammar has rules that include themselves.

 ## Writing the grammar